cse110-sp25-group8/cse110-sp25-group8/admin/sprint_plans/sprint2_plan.md

   - For this week, maybe we do our sprint review meeting on Friday?
     - For Chanbin, before 6:00pm as I am going to Padres baseball game

+⚠️ **This is TENTATIVE.** Since our sprint planning meetings are on Monday, we might need to adjust plans based on what's due for our team this week.

 ## Tasks
 ### Overview
 | Task | Who |